-Business growth, Demarcation, External factors, High-growth and lowgrowth SMEs, Internal factors
+Business growth, Demarcation, External factors, High-growth and low-growth SMEs, Internal factors

-Small and Medium Scale Enterprises (SMEs) in any country been considered as has the of backbone economic SMEs are defined development. differently by various countries by using a variety of parameters including the number of persons employed, the amount of capital invested, amount of turnover etc. By using the number of employees in the entity, the European Union (EU) and a large number of OECD (Organization for Economic Cooperation and Development) countries define the SMEs as the number of employees between 200-250, in japan up to 300 employees, and the USA up to 500 employees (Berger and Udell, 1998 - cited by Cressy, 2006).
-In Sri Lanka, as per the "National Policy Framework for Small and Medium Enterprise (SME) Development -2016", the number of employees between 11-50 and annual turnover 16mn-250mn between are considered scale small as enterprises and the number of employees between 51-300 and annual turnover between 251mn-750mn is considered as medium scale enterprises.
+Small and Medium Scale Enterprises (SMEs) in any country has been considered as the backbone of economic development.
+SMEs are defined differently by various countries by using a variety of parameters including the number of persons employed, the amount of capital invested, amount of turnover etc. By using the number of employees in the entity, the European Union (EU) and a large number of OECD (Organization for Economic Cooperation and Development) countries define the SMEs as the number of employees between 200-250, in japan up to 300 employees, and the USA up to 500 employees (Berger and Udell, 1998 - cited by Cressy, 2006).
+In Sri Lanka, as per the "National Policy Framework for Small and Medium Enterprise (SME) Development - 2016", the number of employees between 11-50 and annual turnover between 16mn-250mn are considered as small scale enterprises and the number of employees between 51-300 and annual turnover between 251mn-750mn is considered as medium scale enterprises.
+The development of this SME sector has been identified as of paramount importance for any country as a source of employment generation, contribution to the growth of Gross Domestic Production (GDP), embarking on innovations and value additions and stimulating other economic activities, In Sri Lanka, this sector is vital to the national and local economic development as it accounts for more than 75% of the total number 45% of enterprises, of the 52% of the GDP employment, contribution, and provides more opportunity for women and youth participation in the economic development of the country (National Framework Policy for SME Development, 2016).
+Further, this report mentioned that "SME sector is envisaged contribute to to transforming lagging regions into emerging regions of prosperity" (p1).
+Even though it is believed that the SMEs contribute significantly for the economic development of the country, the failure rate of SMEs remains very high as 45% (Bandara, 2016) with 75% of closing down rate within seven years of the origin (Jayathilaka, 2016).

-The development of this SME sector has been identified as of paramount importance for any country as a source of employment generation, contribution to the growth of Gross Domestic Production (GDP), embarking on innovations and value additions and stimulating other economic activities, In Sri Lanka, this sector is vital to the national and local economic development as it accounts for more than 75% of the total number of enterprises, 45% of the employment, 52% of the GDP contribution, and provides more opportunity for women and youth the participation in economic development of the country (National Policy Framework for SME Development, 2016).
-Further, this report mentioned that "SME sector is envisaged to contribute to transforming lagging regions into emerging regions of prosperity" (p1).
-Even though it is believed that the SMEs contribute significantly for the economic development of the country, the failure rate of SMEs remains very high as 45% (Bandara, 2016) with 75% of closing down rate within of the seven years origin (Jayathilaka, 2016).
 Moreover, the Sri Lankan Enterprise Survey (as cited by Hettiarachchi, 2013) revealed that compared to the 5.2 per cent of the growth rate of SMEs in the world context, Sri Lankan SMEs reported a very low rate of growth (2.9%).
 Therefore, a concentration needs to be given on why such a low growth rate as well as the high failure rate in the SME sector of Sri Lanka.